SABS-R3/software-engineering-day3/_episodes/03-writing-better-code.md

 ### Comments

 Source code tells the reader what the code does.
-Comments allow us to provide the reader with additional information
- - it's always a good idea to keep others in mind when writing code.
-As a reminder, you can add a comment using `#` symbol on a line:
+Comments allow us to provide the reader with additional information - it's always a good idea to keep others in mind when writing code.
+As a reminder, you can add a comment using the `#` symbol on a line:

 ~~~
 def fahr_to_cels(fahr):